Ishvara in Advaita Vedanta: Unveiling the Compassionate Face of Non-Dual Reality

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Ishvara signify in Advaita Vedanta?
+What does Ishvara mean in Advaita Vedanta?